 Storytellers affected by the mental healthcare system who have in them an untold story about their experiences in the system and want to delve into their power through the act of telling their story in the service of a revolutionary goal are invited to join a mad-affirming, human rights agenda-driven, supportive environment for crafting memoirs that will change hearts and minds, as well as combat stigma and discrimination through the power of storytelling.
 Whether you have a vision for a different system, a writhing anger at injustice within it, or a need to amplify your truth, we invite you to join us to use the power of your voice to (re)shape our mental healthcare system and (re)imagine care.

-The workshop meetings will be held on Tuesday nights, from 6:30 – 8:30 PM EST on Zoom.
+The workshop meetings will be held on Thursday afternoons, from 4:30 – 6:30 PM EST on Zoom.
 Registration is free.
 Registrants are encouraged to send a letter of interest to the facilitators at firstname.lastname@example.org and email@example.com to inquire and enroll.
 In this letter, include pertinent biographical information and tell us about your interest in the workshop.

 Short Description of the Workshop from the Herstory Writers’ Network website: